-We recently received a call at Arc-Zone.com HQ from a customer that wanted to know if there were any limitations to welding for individuals with a pacemaker or implanted defibrillator.
+We recently received a call at Arc-Zone.com HQ from a customer that wanted to know if there were any limitations to welding for individuals with a pacemaker or implanted defibrillator, and if it is safe to weld with a pacemaker.
 I had never thought about it before and I didn’t know the answer.
 I decided to research it and share my findings with all of our readers and customers here on the blog.
 Since this is an important issue that affects many men and women, we thought we’d post this blog both here and on the Joe Welder blog.

 Conclusion and Disclaimer